-Summaries of outliers (eg, worst value, worst change from baseline, worst Common Terminology Criteria for Adverse Events [CTCAE] grade) during the on-treatment period for safety endpoints such as AEs, vital signs, and clinical laboratory measurements will include data from both scheduled and unscheduled visits.
+Summaries of outliers [eg, worst value, worst change from baseline, worst Common Terminology Criteria for Adverse Events (CTCAE) grade] during the on-treatment period for safety endpoints such as AEs, vital signs, and clinical laboratory measurements will include data from both scheduled and unscheduled visits.

-For efficacy endpoints (Section 7.6), BMD by DXA scan (Section 7.7.5), data collected at unscheduled and scheduled postbaseline visits will be mapped to scheduled visits using analysis visit windows, and then values at scheduled postbaseline visits will be derived based on the rules described below.
+For the evaluation of transfusion burden, iron metabolism (Section 7.6.3.2), and bone mineral density (BMD) by dual-energy x-ray absorptiometry scan (DXA, Section 7.7.5), data collected at unscheduled and scheduled postbaseline visits will be mapped to scheduled visits using analysis visit windows, and then values at scheduled postbaseline visits will be derived based on the rules described below.
 Descriptive statistics by nominal visit and longitudinal plots will be provided using the derived values at scheduled visits.